volatiletech/sqlboiler/README.md

 boil.DebugWriter = fh
 ```

 Note: Debug output is messy at the moment.
-This is something we want to address.
+This is something we would like addressed.

 ### Select